A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Computational Results

-We compare our model with an iterative algorithm used in \citet{bertsimas2016OR} for cases where the solution for $\mathcal{MP}_\text{base}(k)$ violates some of the tests and diagnostics.
+\textit{\textbf{Experiment 2: Proposed model vs. iterative model}} We compare our model with the iterative algorithm used in \citet{bertsimas2016OR} for cases where the solution for $\mathcal{MP}_\text{base}(k)$ violates some of the tests and diagnostics.
 The algorithm iteratively adds constraints to avoid subsets with insignificant coefficients.
 We will refer to the iterative model as $\mathcal{MP}_\text{iter}(k)$ in this paper.
 Recall that a key feature of our algorithm is the ability to avoid iterative calls of the MIQP solver, where iterative approaches solve multiple MIQPs by adding constraints.
 In this comparison, we demonstrate the effectiveness of our lazy constraint-based algorithm.
 As the two models have different constraints and parameters, we compare the two models using common constraints, the number of variables selected and $t$-tests.
-In detail, we exclude residual test constraints and set $\lambda_h = \lambda_l = 0$ from the default parameters in Table \ref{table:significanceklevel}.

-The algorithm is initialized with the empty set of constraints CutSet in Step 1.
-The algorithm continues while the obtained subset $S_\text{iter}$ has at least one statistically insignificant coefficient.
-In Step 3, the current model ($\mathcal{MP}_\text{base}(k)$ with constraints in CutSet) is solved to obtain $S_\text{iter}$.
-In Steps 4-6, if $S_\text{iter}$ includes statistically insignificant coefficient, then a constraint that cuts $S_\text{iter}$ from the feasible region is added to CutSet.
+That is, we do not consider the residual tests in this experiment.